Drheisen1/Authoria-Requiem-Reforged/GameplayGuide.md

 <details>
 <summary><strong>Tweaked Combat</strong></summary>

-**Unarmed:** Custom made form scratch (based on adamant) Hand to Hand skill tree.
+- Unarmed: Custom made form scratch (based on adamant) Hand to Hand skill tree.
- * Unarmed is leveled up through hitting enemies while unarmed (vanilla leveling), regardless if you have static skill enabled or not.
+    - Unarmed is leveled up through hitting enemies while unarmed (vanilla leveling), regardless if you have static skill enabled or not.
-**Sekiro Combat S tweaks:**
+- Sekiro Combat S tweaks:
-* timed blocking is gated behind experienced blocking perk in the block perk tree.
+  - timed blocking is gated behind experienced blocking perk in the block perk tree.
-* this will gain more modification in the future
+  - this will gain more modification in the future
+- Stances are rotated through the X button.

 </details>